 Click on a category below to view a list of TSA high school competitions and their summary descriptions in that category:

-Participants (one team per chapter) use knowledge of cutting-edge technologies, algorithm design, problem-solving principles, effective communication, and collaborative teamwork to design, implement, test, and document a software development project of educational or social value.
+Participants use their knowledge of cutting-edge technologies, algorithm design, problem-solving principles, effective communication, and collaboration to design, implement, test, document, and present a software development project of educational or social value.
+Both semifinalists and finalists are determined based on the quality of the presentation and project.

 System Control Technology

-Participants (one team of three individuals per state) work onsite to develop a computer-controlled model-solution to a problem, typically one from an industrial setting.
-Teams analyze the problem, build a computer-controlled mechanical model, program the model, explain the program and mechanical features of the model-solution, and write instructions for evaluators to operate the device.
+Participants develop a solution to a problem (typically one from an industrial setting) presented onsite at the conference.
+They analyze the problem, build a computer-controlled mechanical model, program the model, demonstrate the programming and mechanical features of the model-solution in an interview, and provide instructions for evaluators to operate the model.

 Video Game Design